giantswarm/prometheus-meta-operator/README.md

 ### How to update upstream code

 We store modified upstream code for our own usage.

+- pkg/alertmanager/config
+- pkg/prometheus/common/config

-Here is how to update this code.
+Example on how to update pkg/alertmanager/config :

 ```
 $ git checkout -b upstream-code